Pylons/akhet/docs/intro.rst

 * 'alchemy': URL dispatch + SQLAlchemy
 * 'zodb': traversal + ZODB
-* 'starter': traversal only, no database [#]_
+* 'starter': URL dispatch only, no database

-Thus, rather than having scaffolds for all combinations of libraries, Pyramid 1.3 just has scaffold for the most widely-used application styles.
+Thus, Pyramid 1.3 focuses on the two most widely-used application styles, rather than on having scaffolds for all possible combinations of libraries.
 Most people use URL dispatch with SQLAlchemy, and traversal with ZODB, so these are the combinations offered.

-If you're coming from Akhet 1, or from Pylons/Django/Rails/PHP, use the 'alchemy' scaffold in Pyramid 1.3 (or in Pyramid 1.2, the 'routesalchemy' scaffold which is identical).
+If you're coming from Akhet 1, or from Pylons/Django/Rails/PHP, use the 'alchemy' scaffold in Pyramid 1.3 (or the 'routesalchemy' scaffold in Pyramid 1.2, which is identical).
 Then read on to see how to customize the application to add all the features Akhet 1 had.
 Each feature requires pasting in only a few lines of code, and by doing it yourself you'll get a better feel of how it's implemented and what it's doing.

 Rant about scaffolds and PasteScript
 ------------------------------------

 The main reason the 'akhet' scaffold is gone is that maintaining it turned out to be a significant burden.
-Testing a scaffold requires several manual steps -- every time you change a bit of code.
-Scaffolds aren't inheritable, so you can't just specify the differences from an existing scaffold, you have to copy the whole thing... and then duplicate any later changes that get made to the original.
-The scaffold API is primitive and limited; e.g., it has questions and variables but they're clumsy.
+Testing a scaffold requires several manual steps -- change a line of code, generate an app, install it, test a URL, test some other URLs, change the application, backport the change to the scaffold, generate another app, install and test it, -OR- make changes directly to the scaffold and generate an app to see whether it works.
+If it requires custom application code to trigger the bug, you have to re-apply the code every time you crete the app.
+Beyond that, Pyramid evolves over time, so the scaffolds have to be updated even if they were working OK.
+And the scaffold API is primitive and limited; e.g., you can't inherit from a scaffold and specify just the changes between yours and the parent.

 The final barrier
 was Python 3.
 Other packages descended from Paste have been ported to 3